Material Comparison

 The verdict

 Stainless steel drills are cheaper upfront.
 That's their only advantage.
-On every metric that affects clinical outcomes and long-term economics — hardness, heat management, durability, replacement cost, workflow efficiency — tungsten carbide is objectively superior.
+On every metric that affects clinical outcomes and long-term economics (hardness, heat management, durability, replacement cost, and workflow efficiency) tungsten carbide is objectively superior.

 The Crown Down system makes solid tungsten carbide practical for everyday implant practice.
-Two drills per site, universal compatibility, unlimited uses, and a one-time cost that most practices recoup within 1–2 years.
+Two drills per site, universal compatibility, unlimited uses, and a one-time cost that most practices recoup within 1 to 2 years.
+The hardness and heat advantages matter most in the crestal layer, which is where the purpose-built cortical drill does its work.
+See the two carbide instruments in the dental implant drills page, the full assembly in the implant drill kit or surgical implant kit, or the template-based configuration on the guided implant drill kit page.

 Ready to upgrade your implant workflow?

-The Crown Down kit replaces your entire drill sequence with 2 solid tungsten carbide drills.
-One-time purchase, unlimited uses, zero ongoing cost.
+The Crown Down kit replaces your entire drill sequence with 2 solid tungsten carbide drills, guided and freehand compatible, with universal implant-system support.

-Free 15-min consultation · Unlimited uses · All implant systems
+Free 15-min consultation • Guided and freehand compatible • All implant systems